 What comes to your mind when you think about successful trading?
-Most traders believe that success in trading is all about finding a perfect trading opportunity and capitalizing on it.
+Most traders believe that success in trading is all about finding a perfect trading opportunity and speculate on it.
 When in fact the correct answer is consistency.
-You probably already know that in order to trade successfully on a daily basis, the trader has to abide by certain rules.
-Risk management is clearly one of them, probably even the most important one, as those who wants to receive profit should first consider potential losses.
+You probably already know that in order to trade, the trader has to abide by certain rules.
+Risk management is clearly one of them.
+Arguably, the most important of all, as those who want to earn money should first learn how to manage losses.

-Risk management is a key concept that all rookie traders should wrap their heads around.
-Unfortunately, this topic is often being overlooked, sometimes even dismissed as unimportant.
-More than one trader has gone bankrupt due to lack of discipline and insufficient risk management.
+Risk management is a key concept that all novice traders should understand and learn to apply.
+Unfortunately, this topic is often overlooked, sometimes even dismissed as unimportant.
+Nonetheless, more than one trader has gone bankrupt due to lack of discipline and insufficient risk management.

-When hoping for a single trade that would change your life for the better you are demonstrating the behavioral pattern of a gambler (which is obviously counterproductive).
-In reality, trading has nothing to do with gambling.
+When expecting a single trade that will change your life for the better you behave like a gambler (which is obviously counterproductive).
+But in reality, trading has nothing to do with gambling.
 The sooner you understand this the better.
 If you find yourself thinking about trading in terms of blind luck you are definitely doing something wrong.
 Risk management rules are here to bail you out and make your entire trading journey more productive.

 The 2% rule

-Once again, not being able to calculate the right amount of money into a deal (just because you think it is a good idea) is very close to gambling.
-Allocating a thoroughly calculated amount of money, on the other hand, can pay off in the long-term.
+Investing a random amount of money into a deal (just because you think it is a good idea) is very close to gambling.
+Allocating a thoroughly calculated amount, on the other hand, can pay off in the long-term.
 It is widely accepted that the optimal amount of money you invest in a single deal should not exceed 2% of your entire capital.

-Knowing how to control losses is as important for a successful trader as it is to spot a trend reversal, open the deal in the right direction etc.
+Knowing how to control losses is as important for a successful trader as it is to spot a trend reversal, open a deal in the right direction, etc.